acoli-repo/olia/docs/index.md

 For proposals to contribute towards the consolidation of OLiA and/or the development of OLiA 1.0, be it in the context of funded research or an informal collaboration, please reach out via the **[ACoLi mailing list](https://groups.google.com/g/acoli)** with the subject line `OLiA: ...`.

-As for the current version OLiA 0.x, this includes all versions of OLiA published under `http://nachhalt.sfb632.uni-potsdam.de/owl/olia.owl#` or `http://purl.org/olia/` (i.e., all since 2008).
-The original URIs from the University of Potsdam still resolve, but have not been updated since 2011.
-As of 2011, only Purl URIs should be used, not any direct links (to University of Potsdam, University of Leipzig, University of Frankfurt, or to GitHub), as we occasionally move from one hosting solution to another.
+As for the current version OLiA 0.x, this includes all versions of OLiA published under `http://purl.org/olia/` (i.e., all since 2011) and `http://nachhalt.sfb632.uni-potsdam.de/owl/` (2008-2011; still resolving, but no longer updated).

-Prior to 2008, the predecessor of OLiA, developed since 2004 and first published in 2005, used a different namespace.
-This version is referred to as "E(xtended)-EAGLES" ontology with the namespace prefix `e-eagles:`.
+The first prototype of OLiA, developed since 2004 and first published in 2005, used a different namespace.
+This version is referred to as "E(xtended)-EAGLES" ontology with the namespace prefix `e-eagles:`, and it is partially compatible with OLiA only in that several classes had been renamed or removed until 2008.

 The first formal release of the OLiA ontologies occured in 2008: